-Interval for sending keep-alive packets on established links in seconds.
+Default interval for sending keep-alive packets on established links in seconds.

-STALE\TIME = 720
+STALE_TIME = 720

 If no traffic or keep-alive packets are received within this period, the link will be marked as stale, and a final keep-alive packet will be sent.
-If after this no traffic or keep-alive packets are received within RTT \ KEEPALIVE\TIMEOUT\FACTOR + STALE\GRACE, the link is considered timed out, and will be torn down.
+If after this no traffic or keep-alive packets are received within RTT KEEPALIVE_TIMEOUT_FACTOR + STALE_GRACE, the link is considered timed out, and will be torn down.